Checking over your bike pre-ride can reduce the amount of time spent trail side on repairs.

 There’s nothing worse than a crash or breaking expensive parts due to a minor oversight or lack of maintenance.

-Before hitting the single track, get in the habit of performing a basic safety check of your bike.
+Before hitting the single track, get in the habit of performing a basic safety check on your bike.
 It may sound dramatic, but a simple once-over at the trailhead can make the difference between a great ride and tragedy.
 If you spot an issue during the pre-ride check, it’s far easier to address in the parking lot than on the side of the trail.
 And if it’s something you’re unable to address, there’s the potential for assistance from other riders at the parking lot.

 Have something you think we missed?
 Suggestions? feel free to leave a comment below.